A big data based method for pass rates optimization in mathematics university lower division courses: Conclusions and Future Work

 \item Considering age as a factor is also possible by merely applying the segmentation process described in Section \ref{Sec Segmentation Process} (\textsc{Algorithm} \ref{Alg Segmentation of Students} with an adequate number of segmentation intervals $ \big( \widetilde{I}_{\ell}: \ell \in [\widetilde{L}]\big) $).
 First, computing the lecturers performance conditioned to the \textit{Age} variable as in \textsc{Section} \ref{Sec Computation Lecturer Performance} (\textsc{Algorithm} \ref{Alg Instructors' performance}, output $ T_{\textit{Age}} $).
 Second, weighting its impact according to the correlation values, namely the costs table in \textsc{Equation} \eqref{Eq Costs Table APV} can be modified as

 Here it is understood that the group matrix $ \widetilde{G} $ is constructed according to the \textit{Age} variable segmentation $ \big( \widetilde{I}_{\ell}: \ell \in [\widetilde{L}]\big) $.
 The weighting coefficients were proposed, according to the correlation with the \textit{Grade} variable reported in \textsc{Table} \ref{Tb Correlations DC}: \textit{Age}: 0.2, $ \gpa $: 0.8, i.e., the second is 4 times the first one (see \cite{DeGiorgiPellizaariWoolstonGui} for further discussion on these type of models).
-Yet again, the flexibility of the method, allows to introduce in the same fashion any number of variables fitting to the case at hand.
+Yet again, the flexibility of the method, allows to introduce in the same fashion any number of variables fitting to the case at hand. \end{enumerate} \item From the economy point of view \begin{enumerate}[(i)] \item A 3.3 \% enhancement for the method's benefit may seem low at first sight.
+However, it is important to stress that this enhancement corresponds to a detailed treatment of the tenured lecturers only, while the adjunct lecturers are treated in general terms because of insufficient data as they are unstable personnel.
+Tenured lecturers represent a fraction of less than 50 percent from the involved faculty team as \textsc{Table} \ref{Tb Monte Carlo Experiments All Courses Summary} shows.
+Consequently, should the stable personnel fraction increase, the method would deliver more accurate and perhaps more optimistic results.

+\item The method presented in this work offers a mechanism for higher education institutions to help their students improving their pass rates and grades.
+This is done by solving two different social welfare schedules ($ \ia $ and $ \sa $ methods).
+Under this approach, the University is considered as an agent that provides education, and as a \textbf{rational regulator agent}, capable to optimally allocate some of its resources for enhancement of social welfare of its students body.

+\item The method has two important features that are particularly relevant in countries like Colombia where the drop out rates from college are high and the investment in higher education is low: $ \bullet $ By helping students to improve their pass rates and grades, it is alleviating the problem of high drop out rates; $ \bullet $ the method does not require major money investment from the University in order to be implemented.
+In theory, only the data and a capable person are required to implement it.

-\item This paper has worked two methods, assign instructors while keeping the students fixed ($ \ia $) and assign students while keeping the instructors fixed ($ \sa $), both of them come down to a linear optimization problem, \ref{Pblm Instructors Assignment} and \ref{Pblm Students Assignment Problem} respectively.
+\item The work also provides a way to measure (and monitor) how far from the Pareto equilibrium is an Institution at a given time.
+This important because it provides a way to determine whether the expected enhancement results are being achieved or not. \end{enumerate} \item From the future work point of view \begin{enumerate}[(i)] \item This paper has worked two methods, assign instructors while keeping the students fixed ($ \ia $) and assign students while keeping the instructors fixed ($ \sa $), both of them come down to a linear optimization problem, \ref{Pblm Instructors Assignment} and \ref{Pblm Students Assignment Problem} respectively.
 However, moving both instructors and students simultaneously is no longer a linear, but a bilinear optimization question (see \cite{Orlov, CapraraMonaci}).
 This view will be further explored in future work.

 \item So far, the present work assumed that allocating students and/or instructors is a decision centralized by the administrative departments of the analyzed Institution.
 However, in our study case, student location is decided differently, using a $ \gpa $ competition-based mechanism to assign priority starting from the highest to the lowest scorers.
 This competitive scenario is better modeled using game theory which will be explored in future work.